Skip to content

 Holes

 Holes are another good starting place as they could be homes for rabbits or badgers.
-Molehills – little piles of earth on grassy fields – usually show you where a mole has been tunnelling.
+Molehills – little mounds of earth on grassy fields – usually show you where a mole has been tunnelling.

 Little beasts